MINING FOR JUSTICE

 Bestselling author Kathleen Ernst writes award-winning mysteries, historical fiction, and non-fiction for adults and young readers.

-Kathleen's work has earned numerous honors, including two lifetime writing achievement awards, an Emmy for educational television, as well as an Edgar Allan Poe and multiple Agatha Christie mystery award nominations.
+Her work has earned numerous honors, including two lifetime writing achievement awards, an Emmy for educational television, and an Edgar Allan Poe and multiple Agatha Christie mystery award nominations.